Genereux-akotenou/Genereux-akotenou.github.io/src/content/blog/Transformers.md

 ---
-title: "Encoder-Decoder Architecture: How Neural Networks Understand Sequences"
+title: "Transformers: The Revolutionary Architecture Powering Modern AI"
 description: >
-  This article explores the core components of Transformer-based Encoder-Decoder models, their revolutionary use of self-attention, positional encodings, and applications in machine translation and other sequence-to-sequence tasks.
+  A comprehensive guide to Transformer architecture, from its fundamental components to cutting-edge applications.
+Learn about self-attention, positional encodings, and how Transformers are reshaping AI across multiple domains.
 pubDate: 2024-11-08T22:00:00.000Z
 heroImage: ../../assets/images/generic/transformers.png
 category: "AI"